velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 }
 ```

-If indexing is successful, the application log should publish:
+If indexing is successful, the application log should read:

 _Indexed update of user Rick Sanchez_